Episode-52/pytorch-bert-crf-ner/README.md

 - [BERT CRF model file with validation](https://works.do/FhKyyNr)
 - [BERT CRF model file with training all dataset](https://works.do/xuweeF8)
 - [BERT CRF, BERT_alone sharing folder (including BiLSTM, BiGRU)](https://works.do/xkVee9n)
+- You can also download them in releases.

 ### train
 ```bash
 python train_bert_crf.py